-The Fund is permitted to invest in shares of registered investment companies, including money market fund shares to the extent permitted by the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund is permitted to invest in shares of registered investment companies, including money market fund shares, to the extent permitted by the Investment Company Act of 1940, as amended (the "1940 Act").
 Investment company shares held by the Fund may be deemed by the Investment Manager to be Income Generating Equity Securities, Debt Securities (such as money market fund shares), or otherwise, depending on the income generation, objectives, policies, holdings, or similar criteria of the investment company.
 In accordance with the 1940 Act, the Fund normally will be limited in the amount the Fund and its affiliates can invest in any one investment company to 3% of the investment company’s total outstanding stock.
 As a result, the Fund may hold a smaller position in such investment company than if it were not subject to this restriction.
-To comply with provisions of the 1940 Act, on any matter upon which the Fund is solicited to vote as a shareholder in an investment company in which it invests, the Investment Manager normally votes such shares in the same general proportion as shares held by other shareholders of that investment company.
+To comply with provisions of the 1940 Act, on any matter upon which the Fund is solicited to vote as a shareholder in an investment company in which it invests, the Investment Manager normally seeks to vote such shares in the same general proportion as shares held by other shareholders of that investment company.
 The Fund does not invest in any investment companies managed by the Investment Manager or its affiliates.
 Investment companies typically incur advisory fees and other expenses.
 The Fund, as a shareholder, will indirectly bear its pro rata portion of such fees and expenses in addition to the Fund’s direct fees and expenses.

 In seeking to enhance returns, the Fund may employ leverage to the extent permitted under the 1940 Act.
 The Fund may also buy and sell put and call options.
 The Fund may trade securities actively in pursuit of its investment objectives.
 The Fund also may lend its portfolio securities to brokers, dealers, and other financial institutions.

-The Fund may, from time to time, make temporary investments for defensive purposes that are inconsistent with the Fund’s principal investment strategies in attempting to respond to adverse market, economic, political or other conditions, pending investment of the proceeds of sales of portfolio securities, pending investment of the proceeds from offerings, or at other times when suitable investments are not otherwise available.
+The Fund may, from time to time, make temporary investments for defensive purposes that are inconsistent with the Fund’s principal investment strategies in attempting to respond to adverse market, economic, political, or other conditions, pending investment of the proceeds of sales of portfolio securities, pending investment of the proceeds from Share offerings, or at other times when suitable investments are not otherwise available.
 To the extent the Fund takes temporary defensive positions, it may not achieve its investment objectives.

-When selecting Debt Securities for the Fund, the Investment Manager will seek investments that offer a high a level of current income consistent with reasonable risk in light of the nature of the investments.
+When selecting Debt Securities for the Fund, the Investment Manager will usually seek investments that offer a high level of current income consistent with reasonable risk in light of the nature of the investments.
 Debt Securities under consideration for the Fund’s portfolio normally will be analyzed by the Investment Manager based on fundamental factors, including yield, financial and operating strength, and risk, and other considerations, including marketability, relative value characteristics, and general credit trends.
 The Fund will generally invest in such securities presenting, in the Investment Manager’s opinion, the potential for investment returns consistent with the Fund’s investment objectives.

 There is no assurance that the Fund's investment objectives will be attained.
 There is no assurance that the Fund's investment objectives will be attained.
 Past performance is no guarantee of future results.
 You should carefully consider the investment objectives, risks, charges and expenses of the Fund before investing.
 The Fund's investment policies, management fees and other matters of interest to prospective investors may be found in its annual and semi-annual reports.
 To obtain a copy of the reports, please call us at 212-785-0900 or download them at http://dividendandincomefund.com/fundinfo.html.